 If you need dental implants, you may find there is not enough bone to allow for new teeth to be surgically implanted.
 A sinus lift surgery may be required to ensure your implants will be successful.
 Sinus augmentations are commonly known as the surgery designed to make room for the bone.
-Sinus augmentation will allow Dr. Hoerner to place bone between the jaw and the maxillary sinuses.
-The surgery involves the movement of the sinus membrane upward so dental implants can be placed in the bone.
+A Sinus augmentation will allow Dr. Hoerner to place bone between the jaw and the maxillary sinuses.
+The sinus augmentation surgery involves the movement of the sinus membrane upward so dental implants can be placed in the bone.

 Do I Need Sinus Surgery?